LikeFokkens/FOSC_multi-speed-genome/whole_genome_alignments/README.md

 `This script will compare all genomes in <dirname> to the <ref_genome.fasta>.`
 `If the <ref_genome> is ommitted, it will compare all against all.`
 `All output will be saved in <outdirname>/deltafiles, <outdirname>/coords, log files in <outdirname>/logs`
-`fastas should end with ".fasta" or ".fa"`.
+`fastas should end with ".fasta", "fna" or ".fa"`.